skyfox95/config/README.md

-# ics configuration on Ubuntu 16.04
+# ICS Configuration on Ubuntu 16.04

 Configuration of the network adapters file